roramirez/MMM-TransantiagoCL-Paraderos/README.md

 # MMM-TransantiagoCL-Paraderos
 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It will show photos from a directory.

-This module read the upload directory and show images from there.
+This module show public transport information bus stop Transantiago Chile

 ## Installation
-1. Clone this repository inside your MagicMirror's `modules` folder `cd ~/MagicMirror/modules`
+1. Clone this repository inside your MagicMirror's `modules` folder

+   `cd ~/MagicMirror/modules`

    `git clone https://github.com/roramirez/MMM-TransantiagoCL-Paraderos.git`.

 ## How show it